-Who decides, and what decides if this is enough?
+Who decides, and what determines — what is enough?

-I wonder when people started hoarding things?
+When did people start hoarding things?
 Stone-age people were nude nomads who had just two basic instincts—to eat and to multiply.
-In today’s scenario — imagine living under an open sky with a bare minimum of clothing to cover and basic food to fill the tummy.
-We will still survive and multiply, won’t we?
+Over time, a deep sense of insecurity led people to hoard or pile up things and commodities, fearing difficult times, especially during wars and famine.
+In today’s scenario, can we imagine living under an open sky with a bare minimum of clothing and basic food to fill the tummy?
+We will still survive and multiply but sit on piles of hoarded stuff.

-Humans are unique creations.
-They have to hoard everything from wealth, commodities, clothes, luxuries and not to miss, relationships.
-The term “Enough”—doesn’t seem to exist in their vocabulary.
-We do see people scratching their noses on the floor in front of the deity saying –‘God, enough!
-No more misery and suffering.’
-But there is ‘no enough’ for worldly pleasures and achievements.
+Humans are unique creations who like to hoard everything, including wealth, commodities, clothes, and luxuries.
+The term “Enough” doesn’t exist in their vocabulary.
+People scratch their noses on the floor before the deity, praying, ‘God, enough! no more misery and suffering.’
+But there is ‘not enough’ for all worldly pleasures and achievements.

-There is another breed – The Collectors — people who have hobbies of collecting stamps, coins, artefacts, paintings and various artworks.
-There is a thin line between collection and hoarding.
-After all, both situations have one thing in common, PASSION.
-Passion is like a flowing river.
-Good till it is within its limits – overflow brings havoc, misery and pain.
+There is a thin line between Collecting and Hoarding.
+However, both situations have one thing in common: passion.
+Passion is like a flowing river—good until it reaches its limit.
+Overflow brings havoc, misery, and pain.

 ‘Nothing is enough for the man to whom enough is too late.”
 EPICURUS.

-We all stand in front of the mirror and decide what is enough to make us happy in the true sense of the word.
+We should stand in front of the mirror and decide what is enough to make us happy in the true sense of the word.

 I am still waiting for Bill Gates, Elon Musk, Bezos and our own Mukesh Ambani to say – IT’S ENOUGH NOW.